24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Create Mason Jar Organizers

-17. Install a Reclaimed Wood Mirror Frame
+17. Frame Your View with a Reclaimed Wood Mirror

 Large framed barn wood mirror above a rustic bathroom vanity